Gaius-Augustus/Augustus/docs/INSTALL.md

   - do not make auxiliary program **bam2wig**
   - or install packages `samtools libhts-dev`
   - or install from source
-    - execute (don't set ZLIB variables if zlib is installed on standard locations, set variables for bz2 and lzma if available and used)
+    - execute (don't set ZLIB variables if zlib is installed on standard locations, set variables for bz2 and lzma if available and used
+++      or don't set the disable options if bz2 and lzma are installed on standard locations)and used)

             git clone https://github.com/samtools/htslib.git /your/path/to/htslib/htslib_build
             cd /your/path/to/htslib/htslib_build